 He previously worked in the Departments of Social Welfare, Foreign Affairs and Agriculture and Food.

-David Moloney is the acting secretary general of the Department of Public Expenditure and Reform from 6 January 2021.
+David Moloney is the secretary general of the Department of Public Expenditure and Reform.
 He is head of the Labour Market and Enterprise Division of the Department, with responsibility for various expenditure areas including Social Protection, Housing, Enterprise and Agriculture and for the Irish Government Economic and Evaluation Service (IGEES).